 UK Literary Map

-As part of the UK-Russia Year of Language and Literature, VisitBritain is developing an online, interactive literary map of the UK.
-This map will act as a guide to places linked to the life and works of famous British writers and poets, as well as regions and cities, where events unfold in some of Britain’s most well-known literary works.
-The map will not only enable you to go on a virtual excursion of the UK but also to create a unique literary route whilst journeying digitally through the UK.
+As part of the UK-Russia Year of Language and Literature, VisitBritain developed an online, interactive literary map of the UK.
+This map acts as a guide to places linked to the life and works of famous British writers and poets, as well as regions and cities, where events unfold in some of Britain’s most well-known literary works.
+The map not only enables you to go on a virtual excursion of the UK but also to create a unique literary route whilst journeying digitally through the UK.

 Photo exhibition "Shakespeare lives in Domodedovo airport"

-From 23rd April to 30th June, 2016 visitors to one of the largest airports in Russia - Domodedovo - will be able to visit a unique photo exhibition "Shakespeare lives in Domodedovo airport", dedicated to the life and works of William Shakespeare on his 400-anniversary.
+From 23rd April to 30th June, 2016 visitors to one of the largest airports in Russia - Domodedovo - were able to visit a unique photo exhibition "Shakespeare lives in Domodedovo airport", dedicated to the life and works of William Shakespeare on his 400-anniversary.

-The British Embassy and the “Interregional Reading Federation” (a non-commercial partnership) will send a bilingual book of sonnets by William Shakespeare on a journey around a hundred Russian cities.
-The book will travel all the way from Sakhalin to Kaliningrad as part of the ‘Otkroy rot’ reading competition.
-In each city the finalists will recite Shakespeare’s poetry.
+The British Embassy and the “Interregional Reading Federation” (a non-commercial partnership) sent a bilingual book of sonnets by William Shakespeare on a journey around a hundred Russian cities.
+The book is travelling all the way from Sakhalin to Kaliningrad as part of the ‘Otkroy rot’ reading competition.
+In each city the finalists recite Shakespeare’s poetry.
 The aim of this participatory project is to emphasise the importance of Shakespeare’s heritage not only for Great Britain, but for the whole world, including remote regions of Russia.
-Details of how to follow the book’s journey around Russia via social media will be announced later in the year.
+Details of how to follow the book’s journey around Russia are announced via social media.

 For further information, please contact the British Council at firstname.lastname@example.org or +7 495 287 18 16.